- Sponsor: Centers for Disease Control and Prevention (CDC)

 - Any individual(s) with the skills, knowledge, and resources necessary to carry out the proposed research as the Project Director/Principal Investigator (PD/PI) is invited to work with his/her organization to develop an application for support.
 Individuals from underrepresented racial and ethnic groups as well as individuals with disabilities are always encouraged to apply for HHS/CDC support.

-Investigator(s): Are the PD/PIs, collaborators, and other researchers well suited to the project?
+- Investigator(s): Are the PD/PIs, collaborators, and other researchers well suited to the project?
 Have they demonstrated an ongoing record of accomplishments that have advanced their field(s)?
 If the project is collaborative or multi-PD/PI, do the investigators have complementary and integrated expertise; are their leadership approach, governance and organizational structure appropriate for the project?
+Have the investigators conducted research in humanitarian settings previously?
+Have previous research focused on operational aspects of public health and have research results led to strong impact to improve public health in humanitarian settings?

 An Institution may submit one proposal.